Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Conclusion

 \section{Conclusion}

-This paper considered the constrained robust model predictive control, which requires the satisfaction of safety constraints under all realizations of uncertainty.
-The main advantage of our MPC formulation is that we provide a unified treatment to the problem involving nonlinear dynamics, nonconvex safety constraints, and provable robustness against uncertainty.
-This paper presented that there is a tractable solution to the problem using sequential convex restriction.
+This paper considers constrained robust model predictive control, which requires the satisfaction of safety constraints under all realizations of uncertainty.
+The MPC formulation's main advantage is that it gives a unified treatment to the problem involving nonlinear dynamics, nonconvex safety constraints, and provable robustness against uncertainty.
+The numerical simulation showed that the proposed condition is not overly conservative and can be solved efficiently by convex quadratic programming.
+Furthermore, we considered an implicit time-discretization scheme, which improves the step size and numerical accuracy.

-Future work includes extending the analysis to consider secondary feedback control to maximize the robustness of the system.
+Future work involves generalizing the MPC problem with the Runge-Kutta method for time-discretization.
+Similar to numerical simulations, an appropriate time-discretization scheme for the MPC problem will require further investigation to improve computational speed and numerical accuracy.
+Another line of future work includes extending the analysis to consider secondary feedback control to maximize the system's robustness.
 The feedback control can establish connections to stability analysis and reduce the variance of the state trajectory.
 Combined solutions from stability and convex restriction can further enhance both the optimality and the robustness.